mlefkon/text-phash/readme.md

 ## Methodology
 1. Supply text (can be one word or a lengthy book)
-2. Tokenize text into neighboring groups of words, each group (an n-gram) numbering NGRAM_WORDS long.
+2. Tokenize text into neighboring groups of words.
+Each group is NGRAM_WORDS long.
-3. Initialize `[hashHits]` array with (2 ^ WORD_HASH_BIT_SIZE) zeros, one 'counter' for each possible hash value.
+3. Initialize `[hashHits]` array with zeros, one 'counter' for each possible hash value.
+Array length is determined by WORD_HASH_BIT_SIZE.
-4. Hash each n-gram using {WORD_HASH_FUNCTION}.
+4. Hash each word-group.
 5. For each hash encountered, increment it's 'counter' in the `[hashHits]` array
-6. Normalize the `[hashHits]` counters to between 0, for no hits, and max hits (determined by HIT_VALUE_BITS).
+6. Normalize all `[hashHits]` counters between 0, for no hits, and max hits (determined by HIT_VALUE_BITS).
-7. Convert `[hashHits]` array into a hexadecimal string
+7. Convert `[hashHits]` array into a hexadecimal string.
-8. Compare two hashes by converting hex back into binary array and comparing the difference in hits.
+8. Compare two hashes by converting hex back into `[hashHits]` array and comparing the difference in hits.

 ## Functions